+Award Recommendation

-Award Recommendation: During a full WDB meeting those members discuss and review evaluations; a vote is cast in committee to recommend subcontractor(s) to the full board.
+During a full WDB meeting those members discuss and review evaluations; a vote is cast in committee to recommend subcontractor(s) to the full board.
 When WIOA Youth service providers are procured, a similar process is followed as described above.
-The WDB Youth Action Network receives the proposals for review, as do the appointed WDB Staff.
-The Youth Action Network makes a recommendation presentation to the full board for vote.
+The WDB Committee receives the proposals for review, as do the appointed WDB Staff.
+The WDB Committee makes a recommendation presentation to the full board for vote.

+Award/Non-award Notification

-Award/Non-award Notification: The Organization(s) that is award contract(s) are contacted via phone and notified of the WDB decision.
+The Organization(s) that is awarded contract(s) are contacted via phone and notified of the WDB decision.
 Each organization that responds to the RFP with a written proposal is notified via letter of award/non-award based on majority vote at the board meeting.